mviereck/x11docker/README.md

  - A few applications need systemd and/or a running [DBus](#dbus) system daemon.
 Install `systemd` in image and try option `--init=systemd`.

 **3.** Architecture check of host OS and image
  - The image may not be built for the architecture of your host OS. (ie. Image is built for amd64 but your OS runs on arm, e.g. on a RaspBerry PI).
-   With a mismatch the container will quit unexpectedely & x11docker may emit the error `dockerrc(): Did not receive PID of PID1 in container.`
+   With a mismatch the container will quit unexpectedly & x11docker may emit the error `dockerrc(): Did not receive PID of PID1 in container.`
    - You can check the image architecture with `docker inspect --format {{.Architecture}} IMAGENAME`.
    - You can check the host architecture with `uname -m`.
    - For further information and multi-arch setups look at [wiki: Multi-arch setups with QEMU](https://github.com/mviereck/x11docker/wiki/Multiarch-setups-with-QEMU).